Sankoo: Climate

 Summers are mild and warm in Sankoo, but the winters are extremely cold and harsh.
 Temperatures are most comfortable in April and September.
 As a result of global warming, the most widely reported impact is a rapid shrinking of glaciers, which has profound future implications for downstream water resources.
 Some of these diminishing glaciers are the Nangma Serpo glacier, Batacho glacier, Umba Glacier and Gangshanmo.
 A study of these glaciers has yet to be done.

-Geography

-The Kartsey Khar valley is located in Sankoo.
-One of the highlights of the valley is the Chamba monastery, which happens to be one of the largest Buddhist monasteries in Asia.
-Additionally, the valley is also home to the famous graveyard of historical Muslim Queen Rgyal Khatoon.
+Education

+Education is facilitated through the Aga Syed Haider Rizvi Memorial Higher Secondary School.
+There are two noteworthy public schools: Noon Public High School and Sankoo Public School.
+Both of these educational institutions operate under a private-public model.

 Tourism

 Picnickers come to the area from Kargil town and other places.

+One of the highlights of the valley is the Mulbekh Monastery (also called the "Chamba Monastery" and "Mulbekh Chamba Monastery"), which happens to be one of the largest Tibetan Buddhist monasteries in Asia.

 There is also a place of pilgrimage, the shrine of a Muslim scholar-saint, Sayed Mir Hashim, who was invited from Kashmir to impart the religious teachings to the region's Buddhist ruler, Thi-Namgyal of the Suru principality, following his conversion to Islam in the 16th century.
 The shrine is in the village of Karpo-Kharon on the outskirts of Sankoo.
+The valley is also home to the famous graveyard of historical Muslim Queen Gyal Khatun.

+Transport

+NH301 Padum-Pensi La-Kargil Highway runs along the Stod/Doda River Valley from Padum (on Nimmu–Padum–Darcha road) in south to Pensi La (Penzi La) in north.
+From north of Pensi La, the highway runs further north through Suru River Valley to Kargil town (on NH1 Srinagar-Kargil-Leh Highway).